 Naturalia 37 Rue du Poteau

-O.K. it’s just a European health food chain, but I discovered it in enchanting Monmartre, just across the street from where VanGogh spent some time.
+O.K. it’s just a European health food chain, but I discovered it in enchanting Monmartre, just across the street from a (blue door) building where VanGogh spent some time.
 I’ve bought organic apples, cloth grocery bags, and these WONDERFUL miniature dark fruit-grain-seed-apricot bread-loaves that I would travel the world for.
 There are many Naturalia around Paris

 Grenier à Pain 38 Rue des Abbesses